Skip to main content

 Image

-What are they?
+What are E-Poll Books?

 “Equipment (including hardware, firmware, and software), materials, and documentation used to partially automate the process of checking in voters, assigning voters the correct ballot style, and marking off voters who have been issued a ballot.”

-Simply defined, EPBs are laptops, tablets, or kiosks designed to replace paper poll lists, that access digital voter registration records for their representative jurisdiction.
-In contrast to a voting system, EPBs’ primary users are election workers, and do not collect or tabulate cast vote records.
+Simply defined, electronic poll books (EPBs) are laptops, tablets, or kiosks designed to replace paper poll lists, that access digital voter registration records for their representative jurisdiction.
+In contrast to a voting system, EPBs’ primary users are election workers and do not collect or tabulate cast vote records.
 EPBs were initially designed in an effort to automate the election process and alleviate the burden on election workers, who update voter registration records and evaluate a voter’s eligibility to participate in the election process.
 In recent years, these systems have evolved to serve a variety of administrative functions before, during, and after an election.
 EPBs can now be used to capture voter signatures, identify a voter’s ballot style or preferred language, detect ineligible voters, and extract data reports.

 Questions?
 Please Contact: